heysanzu/sanzu/README.md

 Added 150+ new comprehensive topics covering advanced concepts like decorators, generators, and list comprehensions.

 ## Improvements
-**Faster Compiler:** Code execution is now up to 2× faster, featuring significantly improved output rendering for a smoother IDE experience.
+**Faster Compiler:** Code execution is now up to 2× faster, featuring significantly improved output rendering for a smoother IDE experience and Turtle graphics.

 ## Bug Fixes
 **Startup Stability:** Resolved a critical crash that affected some `Android 12` devices during a cold start.